 COVID Vaccine Facts and Myths

-Myths about the coronavirus seem to have spread as widely as the virus itself, so it is important we all get the facts, especially when it comes to the vaccine.
+Myths about the coronavirus seem to have spread as widely as the virus itself, so it is important we all get the facts, especially when it comes to the vaccines.

-And the most important COVID vaccine fact: The best way to protect yourself and others from the virus is to get the vaccine when it is available to you.
+And the most important COVID-19 vaccine fact: The best way to protect yourself and others from the virus is to get the vaccine when it is available to you.

 Myth: COVID-19 vaccines can give you COVID-19.

 Fact: You cannot get COVID-19 from a vaccine.

-Vaccines work by training your body into developing immunity to a germ but not actually making you sick.
+Vaccines work by helping your body develop immunity to a germ but not actually making you sick.
 Your body detects what seems to be the germ and makes antibodies protect you in the future.
 Having side effects is actually a sign that the vaccine is triggering your immune system.